birkin/bibjson_web_project/README.md

+### on this page

+- about
+- openurl-to-bibjson usage
+- bibjson-to-openurl usage
+- notes

+---

 ### about

 This is a lightweight [django](https://www.djangoproject.com) app that provides an api to convert an [openurl](https://en.wikipedia.org/wiki/OpenURL) to [bibjson](http://okfnlabs.org/projects/bibjson/), and to convert bibjson to an openurl.